Qualcomm forecast current-quarter revenue below estimates

-(Reuters) - Qualcomm Inc (QCOM.O) forecast current-quarter revenue below analysts’ expectations on Wednesday, sending its shares down 4% in extended trading.
+July 31 (Reuters) - Qualcomm Inc forecast current-quarter revenue below analysts’ expectations on Wednesday, sending its shares down 4% in extended trading.

 The company forecast total revenue of between $4.3 billion and $5.1 billion for its fourth quarter, below analysts’ average estimate of $5.63 billion, according to IBES data from Refinitiv.